ppy/osu-wiki/news/2021/2021-06-20-mappers-report-may.md

 Now, let's take a moment for ourselves and admire the wonderful (and aptly named) collaborative effort the community has put forward, because [**this is where we are, and what unites us**](https://osu.ppy.sh/beatmapsets/1483077#osu/3041896).

-Hosted by the talented mapper and modder [Nuvolina](https://osu.ppy.sh/users/10974170), the blind collab project features an hour-long medley composed of minute sections from various Featured Artist tracks delicately compiled by [ModlesS\_Flash](https://osu.ppy.sh/users/5113095).
+Hosted by the talented mapper and modder ::Nuvolina::{ user-id=10974170 }, the blind collab project features an hour-long medley composed of minute sections from various Featured Artist tracks delicately compiled by ::ModlesS\_Flash::{ user-id=5113095 }.

 And of course, such a massive project wouldn't have been left without a showcase stream!
 The VOD is available below for those who have missed it or wish to fall under its spell once again: